raypeng/DGBDT/index.md

 Another advantage of our histogram implementation is that the main bottleneck during tree construction is computing child histograms, which requires a lot of moving data around and incrementing counters in memory.
 This kind of computation lends itself well to a GPU implementation.
-The initial histogram construction phase, however, cannot be implemented efficiently on GPU due to the divergent exeuction pattern of the adaptive histogram building algorithm.
-This motivates a hybrid
+This also motivates a hybrid
-algorithm: build the initial histograms using multi-threaded CPU, and use both the GPU and CPU to accelerate child histogram computation (pseudo-code below):
+algorithm: build the initial histograms using multi-threaded CPU (getting GPU to work for adapative histogram building will take some work), and use both the GPU and CPU to accelerate child histogram computation (pseudo-code below):